-- Do their own work/homework (no sharing physically, electronically) - Work or test without cheating or using external resources - submit original work for all assignments. - Deny all requests to copy or "review" from their own work - Immediately notify the teacher if others are cheating - Know that sharing of information, not as part of an authorized group project, is part of academic dishonesty.
-This includes work shared with students who are absent from class without permission from the teacher. - Only use Artificial Intelligence (AI) tools that have been pre-authorized by their teacher. - Only use pre-authorized Artificial Intelligence (AI) text, image, voice or other AI generator with proper attribution. - Ask permission from any faculty, staff or other student before making any recordings while using Al platforms (including for class note taking). - Use authorized recordings for educational purposes only
+- Do their own work/homework (no sharing physically, electronically) - Work or test without cheating or using external resources - Submit original work for all assignments. - Deny all requests to copy or "review" from their own work - Immediately notify the teacher if others are cheating - Know that sharing of information without teachers' permission, not as part of an authorized group project, is part of academic dishonesty.
+This includes work shared with students who are absent from class.

-Any use of any form of Artificial Intelligence (AI) tools involving another student may be considered harassment.
+- Only use Artificial Intelligence (AI) tools (including text, image, voice, video or other AI generator tool, and video and/or audio recordings), which have been pre-authorized in writing by their teacher or Administration - Use authorized recordings for educational purposes only

+Any unauthorized use of any form of AI tools involving another student may be considered harassment.
 Students are Prohibited from sharing recordings publicly or on social media without explicit written consent from all involved parties.